kubernetes/enhancements/keps/sig-storage/20190129-csi-volume-resizing.md

 #### Offline volume resizing on kubelet:

-This is the default mode and in this mode `NodeExpandVolume` will only be called when volume is being mounted on the node.
+This is the default mode and in this mode `NodeExpandVolume` will only be called when volume is being mounted on the node(or `MountVolume` operation in `operation_executor.go`).
 In other words, pod that was using the volume must be re-created for expansion on node to happen.

 When a pod that is using the PVC is started, kubelet will compare `pvc.spec.resources.requests.storage` and `pvc.Status.Capacity`.
 It also compares PVC's size with `pv.Spec.Capacity` and if it detects PV is reporting same size as pvc's spec but PVC's status is still reporting smaller value then it determines - a volume expansion is pending on the node.
 At this point if plugin implements `NodeExpandVolume` RPC call then, kubelet will call it and: